-Designed as a continuing-education opportunity for staff of libraries in Washington State, this free web presentation from 9:00 a.m. to 10:00 a.m., lets attendees share their skills and successes and learn about new topics.
+First Tuesdays was designed as a continuing-education opportunity for staff of libraries in Washington State.
+This free web presentation allows attendees to share their skills and successes and learn about new topics.
 The special-subject presentations, lasting about 60 minutes, are recorded so that others may listen at their own convenience.

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form